SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Methodology

 \subsection{Segmentation Pipeline}

 We now discuss the segmentation pipeline of our metal-layer segmentation system based on \ac{SAM2}.
-The pipeline takes into account that \ac{SEM} images of metal layers may differ significantly in shape, size, and resolution.
+The pipeline accounts for the fact that \ac{SEM} images of metal layers may differ significantly in shape, size, and resolution.